geometryphp/geometry/readme.md

 ## Goals

 - Provide only the bare minimal services for a web application.
-- Be neat in architecture and user experience.
+- Be elegant in architecture and user experience.
 - Stand in the likes of the big boys (Symfony, Laravel, etc.)

 ## Documentation